Upscale-Ltd/task-app/README.md

 ## 💪🏼 The Challenge

 We'd like you to use this basic app scaffold to create a simple task app.
-The aim of this task is to give you an oppotunity to showcase your experience as a full stack developer.
+The aim of this task is to give you an oppotunity to showcase some of your experience as a full stack developer.
 We've created a bare bones task app in the same stack we work in using the Laravel PHP framework, VueJs, InertiaJs and TailwindCSS.

-[] Task 1
-[] Task 2
+### Getting started
+- [] To get going you'll need to fork this repo and clone it to your dev environment
+- [] Next `composer install`, run the migrations and seed the database
+- [] Then `npm install` and run the dev watcher with `npm run dev`
+- [] Login with credentials: *test@example.com* and *password*

+### Development Tasks
+You'll find a basic start for the task app in the Dashboard.vue page component.
+The tasks we'd like you to complete are as follows:

+- [] A user must be able to add a task with a description and an optional due date
+- [] A user must be able to view their tasks in an ordered list based on due or creation date
+- [] A user must be able to update the state of the task to complete/incomplete

+Bonus points for the use of:
+- Form validation when creating the task
+- The [InertiaJs](https://inertiajs.com/forms) form helper for form submission
+- [DayJs](https://day.js.org/) library to format and display dates in the page
+- Any [HeadlessUI](https://headlessui.com/v1/vue) components that might supoort your creation of the UI
+- Relevant user feedback in the UI for interactions you create
+- Adding a comment with the phrase #devmode somewhere in your code
+- Adding whatever flavour you like to showcase your skills ✨🦄😉

-Are you more of a frontend or backend dev?
-No worries.
-Do what you can to complete the task and we'll chat through your approach and anything you may have found challenging during your interview.
+If you're more of a frontend or backend dev, no worries.
+Do what you can to complete the tasks and we'll chat through your approach and anything you may have found challenging during your interview.

 Good luck and happy coding! 🙌🏼